 When it comes to food, it is about more than just the product itself.
 Millennials and modern consumers alike are conscious eaters and expect more from their favorite brands.
 When a brand aligns with values that promote Self, Society and Planet, these consumers are willing to pay a premium to support their reflected values.

-To succeed in connecting with modern consumers, the questions you must ask yourself are:
+To succeed in connecting with the Modern Consumer Mindset™, the questions you must ask yourself are:

 1. Have you clearly defined your point of view on Self, Society and Planet?

 2. How are you communicating and proving your brand’s claims?

 3. What is the bigger purpose of your brand that aligns with consumer’s beliefs and values?